 Since my hostel was close to Plaça de Catalunya, I didn’t need to use public transportation as frequently.
 I decided to walk to most of the local landmarks.
-If walking and using public transportation isn’t your forte, you can also rent a bike.
+You can also rent a bike, if walking and using public transportation isn’t your forte.

 Barcelona, like other places in Spain, is known for their tortilla española, paella, tapas/pinxtos and sangria.
 All of their food and drink options are relatively cheap.
 If you read my post about Barcelona, you’ll know that La Boqueria Market is the perfect place to go for fresh produce.
 It provides a preview of some of Barcelona’s best in one hub.

 Barcelona, and Spain in general, is a relatively cheap country.
-Although Spain is part of the Euro Union (EU), which is usually stronger than the dollar, Spain’s economy is different than its EU counterparts.
-As mentioned above, transportation, food and drinks are very cheap in Barcelona.
-You might potentially lose most of your money to entrance fees into the different works of Gaudí, which can be fairly pricey.
+Although Spain is part of the Euro Union (EU), which can be stronger than the dollar at times, Spain’s economy is different than its EU counterparts.
+In Barcelona, you may potentially lose most of your money to entrance fees into the different works of Gaudí, which can be fairly pricey.
 For example, the basic entrance fee to La Pedrera is €20.50.

 Interacting with Spaniards

 Since I lived in Madrid for a while, I’m a bit bias when it comes to Spaniards.
 I find them to be extremely friendly people!
-When I was shopping around La Ramblas, I was leaving a store and beeped when passing the metal detectors; I was carrying my GoPro & digital camera in my purse.
+When I was shopping around La Ramblas, I was leaving a store and beeped when passing the metal detectors.
+I was carrying my GoPro & digital camera in my purse, which is probably what made the detector go off.
 I asked the security guard “tu habla ingles”, to which he smiled and said “no“.
 Instead of making the situation uncomfortable for the both of us, the guard simply asked if he could look through my purse, which I obliged.
 He searched for 2 seconds, smiled and then let me go with no issues.
-Even though he didn’t speak English, and my Spanish isn’t the strongest, he was still patient and had a smile on his face the entire time.
+Even though he didn’t speak English, and my Spanish isn’t the strongest, he was patient and had a smile on his face the entire time.
 Just one of the many times I encountered very friendly people while in Barcelona and can attest to how nice the locals are.
-There’s many people in Barcelona who do speak English though, so don’t be disheartened or intimidated to go to Barcelona.
+There are many people in Barcelona who do speak English though, so don’t be disheartened or intimidated to go to Barcelona.
 Especially by yourself!